 Field data collection requires organization, planning and supervision of the field effort.
 Data collection procedures have been established for residential, commercial, and personal property.
-The appraisers are assigned throughout Collin Central Appraisal District to conduct field inspections and record information in PACS accordingly.
+Appraisers are assigned throughout the county to conduct field inspections and record information in PACS accordingly.
 The quality of data used is extremely important in establishing accurate values of taxable property.
 While production standards are established and upheld for the various field activities, quality of data is emphasized as the goal and is the responsibility of each appraiser.
 New appraisers are trained in the specifics of data collection set forth in the appraisal manual.
 All appraisers are routinely trained and mentored in listing procedures prior to field projects such as new construction and reappraisal.
-A quality control process exists through supervisory review of the work being performed by the staff appraisers.
-Supervisors are charged with the responsibility of ensuring throughout the appraisal staff.
-When applicable, senior appraisers will also assist with the quality control of the appraisal product.
+A quality control process exists through supervisory review of the work being performed by staff appraisers.
+Supervisors are charged with the responsibility of ensuring that appraisers follow listing procedures, identify training issues and provide uniform training throughout the appraisal staff.
+When applicable, senior appraisers will also assist with quality control of the appraisal product.

-Field Review - The date of last inspection, comments regarding the inspection if applicable and the appraiser responsible are listed on the appraisal record.
+Field Review - The date of last inspection, comments regarding the inspection, if applicable and the assigned appraiser are listed on the appraisal record.
 If a property owner or jurisdiction disputes the District's records concerning this data during a hearing, via a telephone call or correspondence received, then the record may be altered based on the evidence provided.
-When needed, a field inspection is conducted to verify this evidence for the current year's valuation or for the next year's valuation.
+When needed, a field inspection is conducted to verify the evidence for the current year's valuation or for the next year's valuation.
 Every year a field review of certain commercial market areas and residential neighborhoods in the jurisdiction are performed during the annual reappraisal effort.